George Weston often draws similarities between art and chess, finding

 In 2016, I left London, UK, to pursue a creative career in Vancouver, Canada.

-Whilst studying Visual Arts at Emily Carr University of Art & Design, I
+Whilst studying Visual Arts at Emily Carr University of Art & Design (BFA

-had the opportunity to experiment with a wide range of processes, and built
+2021), I had the opportunity to experiment with a wide range of processes,

-a diverse portfolio as seen in my Past Work.
-Since graduating in 2021, after
+and built a diverse portfolio as seen in my

-countless hours in front of my easel, I have now refined my meticulous style
+Now working out of North Vancouver, I have since refined my meticulous style

 to reflect my patient and careful way of being, and have amassed a series